canomercik/thesis-template-en/README.md

 * Find typos or formatting errors
 * Want to add new predefined styles or sections
 * Need help adapting for other thesis guidelines

+---

+## 📜 License

+This template is released under the MIT License.
+You are free to use and adapt it for your academic work.